mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/agent-management.md

 # MindConnect-NodeJS - CLI - <small>Managing Agent Credentials</small>

-## Acquiring the agent credentials from the MindSphere
+## Acquiring the agent credentials from the {{site.productname}}

-The MindSphere agents require the initial agent configuration which can be acquired from the MindSphere in several different ways.
+The {{site.productname}} agents require the initial agent configuration which can be acquired from the {{site.productname}} in several different ways.
 For example you can create an Agent in the asset manager of the type core.mclib and store the credentials on your machine (preferably in the file called agentconfig.json)

 ```json
 {